Gavin-Thomas/PROMPT/README.md

 We could build an algorithm using the most important predictors from PROMPT using optimal sensitivity based off the literaature, to create an app-based algorithm that primary care physicians could use for screening.
 Essentially the primiary care physician could use the app to go through a barrage of questions for the patient using the app, then a local-app-based-algorithm could come up with a dementia risk score, or binary yes/no dementia --- this could help with referrals for the primary care physician and help them decide on whether or not to refer a patient to a dementia specialist.

 These are my observations, but I want to hear your thoughts.

+**Jaakamainen appears to be using these algorithms to comment on the burden of disease not to inform individual patient care.
+This could be used to inform policy, but is not a screening tool.**
+Jaakamainen: The highest performing algorithm was “one hospitalization code OR (three physician claims codes at least 30 days apart in a two year period) OR a prescription filled for an AD-RD specific medication” with sensitivity 79.3% (confidence interval (CI) 72.9–85.8%), specificity 99.1% (CI 98.8–99.4%), positive predictive value 80.4% (CI 74.0–86.8%), and negative predictive value 99.0% (CI 98.7–99.4%).

 # Final Combined Normalized IADL Scores